As seen in:

 Pro Tip: Do you have Facebook closet skeletons?
 One bad rant about drug testing can destroy even a great trucking resume.
 See this guide to tidying your online presence.

 Need more advice to build the best truck driver resume you can?
-See our guide: "How to Make a Resume: A Step-by-Step Guide (+30 Examples)"
+See our guide: "How to Create a Resume: A Step-by-Step Guide (+30 Examples)"

 Even with a good template for a truck driver resume, it's still hard to make your own.
 Be sure to hit these key points from our guide: